UK tax strategy – 2022

 We are committed to complying with all relevant tax laws, rules, regulations and practices in the UK and all the territories in which we operate, and to pay the amounts of tax legally due.
-As part of our monthly financial reporting cycle, the group tax team assesses any tax risks arising (including those reported by the operations) and notifies any material risks to the Chief Financial Officer, Engelhart Management Committee and (in appropriate cases) Engelhart Internal Audit and Risk committees.
+As part of our monthly financial reporting cycle, the group tax team assesses any tax risks arising (including those reported by our operations teams) and notifies any material risks to the Chief Financial Officer, Engelhart Management Committee and (in appropriate cases) Engelhart risk management committees.

 We periodically review how we meet our tax obligations by seeking external tax advice, investing in training for our staff and reviewing our processes and framework to address new and emerging risks.